michaelbarton/bioinformatics-zen/content/markup/research/machine-learning-to-detect-bad-sequencing-reads.markdown

 </table>

-The random forest performs well in correctly identifying inaccurate reads with a probability of 0.833 of a read identified as inaccurate actually contain errors.
-The probability of correctly identifying accurate reads remains relatively unchanged however.
-The improvement in the Matthews correlation coefficient is therefore mainly due to the improvement in accuracy of which bad reads are identified - less accurate reads are thrown away.
+The random forest performs well in correctly identifying inaccurate reads with a probability of 0.833 of a read identified as inaccurate actually containing errors.
+The probability of correctly identifying accurate reads remains relatively unchanged.
+The improvement in the Matthews correlation coefficient is therefore mainly due to the improvement in accuracy of which bad reads are identified - fewer correct reads are thrown away.

 ## Ensemble Classifier

 Combinations of machine learning algorithms often perform better than the sum of the parts.
-Ensemble approaches may show improved performance when each of the classifiers models the domain with a different structure.
-For instance a regression classifiers models the problem parametrically and linearly while a random forest is non-parametric and can find complex interactions.
+The 'ensemble' approaches may show improved performance when each of the classifiers models the problem domain with a different structure.
+For instance a regression classifier models the problem parametrically and linearly while a random forest is non-parametric and can find complex interactions.
 Combining two different algorithms of this type can, in some cases, combine the best of both worlds.
 I therefore created an ensemble classifier based on the random forest and logistic regression classifiers above.
-The results of this are as
+The results of this are as follows:
-follows:

 <%= highlight %>
 require('randomForest')